 Elston's kickoff return unit ranked second in the nation, averaging 28.5 yards per kickoff return, and only three schools returned more kickoffs for TDs than Cincinnati's three returns.
 His punt return unit averaged 13.0 yards per return which ranked 17th in the nation.

-Under Elston's direction, Kevin Huber was selected as the first-team punter on the Associated Press' All-America team in 2007 and 2008.
+Under Elston's direction, Kevin Huber was selected as the first-team punter on the Associated Press All-America team in 2007 and 2008.
 Huber was also tabbed a first-team All-American in 2008 by the American Football Coaches Association and the Football Writers Association of America.
-He ranked seventh in the nation, averaging 45.0 yards per punt, and helped the Bearcats lead the nation in net punting at 41.5 yards.

 In 2006, he served as Central Michigan's special teams coordinator and linebackers coach and instructed two all-Mid-American Conference linebackers, including the top tackler in the league.

-Worked directly with defensive end Dan Bazuin who led the nation with 26.5 tackles for loss and tied a MAC record with 16 sacks.
+Spent 2005 as the Central Michigan co-defensive coordinator and defensive line coach.
+He worked directly with defensive end Dan Bazuin, who led the nation with 26.5 tackles for loss and tied a MAC record with 16 sacks.

 Stephon Tuitt (Notre Dame)